nezaj/instant-llm-guides/guides/006_instaql.md

 ## Defer queries

-You can also defer queries until a condition is met.
+You can defer queries until a condition is met.
 This is useful when you need to wait for some data to be available before you can run your query.
 Here's an example of deferring a fetch for todos until a user is logged in.